-The Global Partnership for Sustainable Development Data:
+The Global Partnership for Sustainable Development Data: it's how we work

 To be a partnership means to facilitate others to achieve impact, bringing together organizations with different strategies, business models, and priorities.
 Our work in the team is about enabling others to do things, not doing them ourselves.